jsberlanga/issue-tracker-REACT-GRAPHQL/README.md

 <h1 align="center">
   Issue Tracker
 </h1>
-This is a simple issue tracker app built with MERN stack.
+This is a simple issue tracker app built with React and Graphql.

 ```diff
 Impletemented CRUD Operations.